Mohamed-Emad352/Pathfinding-Algorithms-Illustratrated/README.md

 ## DFS Algorithm
 DFS is another type of uninformed searching algorithms.
 It searches blindly, but unlike BFS it does not search level by level.
 It follows a node till it hits a dead end then backtracks and follows another node.
 Hence the name: "Depth-first search".
-It does not guarantee a shortest path, but it guarantes a valid path if one is available.
+It does not guarantee a shortest path, but it guarantees a valid path if one is available.

 ### The way the DFS algorithm works:
 1- It selects the start node as the first node.